makersacademy/bowling-challenge-ruby/README.md

 # 4. Instantiate the Scorecard class with; card = Scorecard.new (for example)
 # 5. To 'bowl' and record your score do card.bowl(0) - passing your score as a parameter
 # 6. Keep adding scores, a strike of 10 will also pass 0 for the next round
-# 7. I started adding functionality to create bonus
+# 7. I added functionality to create spares, bonuses and gutter games
 # 8. You have to do 'play' 10 rounds before you can return your score with; card.score
 (trying before will raise an error)